Shadcn Form

 - Server-side too - Validate on both ends without duplicate code

-- Just React - Not tied to Next.js or any other framework
+- Just React - Not tied to any specific framework, works everywhere

 Essential form patterns you'll build